uyuni-project/uyuni-rfc/accepted/0000-timezones.md

 The user should always be aware in which timezone his account is configured and from where he is accessing from.

 To create context to the user regarding timezones, 2 clocks should be added to the top.
 One with the user configured timezone and the other one with the browser timezone.
+If both timezones are the same, only one clock should be visible.

 ![timezones](images/timezones.png)